Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Insights & analysis of Facebook advertising costs

 Cost Per Click (CPC) is the amount advertisers pay each time a user clicks on their Facebook ad.
 In the Textiles industry, Facebook ad costs can be influenced by seasonal trends and market competition.
-For campaigns targeting Norway, advertisers should consider local market factors and user behavior.
+Geographic targeting affects ad costs based on market competition and user engagement in different regions.
 Different campaign objectives lead to varying costs based on how Facebook optimizes for your specific goals.
 The data shown represents median values across multiple campaigns, and individual results may vary based on ad quality, audience targeting, and campaign optimization.

 We use the median CTR because the underlying distribution of click-through rates is highly skewed, with a small share of campaigns achieving extremely high CTRs.
 These outliers can inflate a simple average, making it less representative of what most advertisers actually experience.
 By using the median—which sits at the midpoint of all campaigns—we provide a more rigorous and realistic benchmark that reflects the true underlying data model and helps you set attainable performance expectations.